frame-lang/frame_transpiler/README.md

 #### Linux

 1. Install  [Rust](https://www.rust-lang.org/tools/install).
 2. Probably the same as MacOS but guessing you can figure it out if you know Linux and Rust.
-Still - please send me instructions on [Gitter Bug Channel](https://gitter.im/frame-language/bug-reports)  and I will add to next release notes.
+Still - please send me instructions on [Discord](https://discord.com/invite/CfbU4QCbSD)  and I will add to next release notes.
 Thanks!

 #### Windows

 1. Install  [Rust](https://www.rust-lang.org/tools/install).
 2. Help needed.
-Please send me instructions on [Gitter Bug Channel](https://gitter.im/frame-language/bug-reports)  and I will add to next release notes.
+Please send me instructions on [Discord](https://discord.com/invite/CfbU4QCbSD)  and I will add to next release notes.
 Thanks!

 ## Built With